Random Number Generation

 Key Generation

 Only the public verifying key is revealed.
-The secret key is never revealed in plaintext; it exists only as secret shares distributed across ARX nodes.
-Arcium uses full-threshold security—all ARX nodes in the cluster would need to collude to reconstruct the secret.
-As long as even one node remains honest, the secret stays protected.
+The secret key is never revealed in plaintext; it exists only as secret shares distributed across Arx nodes.
+Arcium uses a dishonest majority model—privacy is maintained as long as at least one node remains honest, even if every other node colludes.

 MXE Cluster Signing